inanna-malick/akka-streams-example/README.md

     } yield comments
 }
 ```
-This example fetches a list of subreddit names, issues simultaneous requests for the top links of each, then issues a request for comments.
+This example fetches a list of subreddit names, issues simultaneous requests for the top links of each, then issues requests for comments for each link.
 Try it for yourself: open up a console and type `main.SimpleExample.run`.
 You'll see a burst of link listing requests which quickly start to fail as Reddit's servers rate limit your machine.

 Streams 101
 -----------